 At our previous employer, we both had a company vehicle.
 Rather than buy a new vehicle, I gave Andrew my car to make sales calls, while I used our new company’s first truck not only to perform the fall work that we had been contracted to do, but also for my personal use.

 Ensuring that we had sufficient work during the fall months was important, so we would have enough money going into the following spring.
 There would be large upfront costs, such as trucks, trailers, equipment and materials.

 Thankfully, there was a lot of work that first fall, most of it coming from a company whose owner we knew from the lawn care company that had previously employed us.
 I worked 12- to 14-hour days to get all the work done.
 It was an exhausting time.
 Over those fall months, we were able to bring in sufficient money to pay cash for the trailers and equipment needed for the spring, though we borrowed to buy the trucks.
 We also asked each of our parents for a $10,000 loan, which we repaid within a year.

 The short-term personal financial sacrifices that we both made allowed us to avoid having to take out bank loans, which benefitted the company in the long run.
 In that first year, we had a very small loss.
 But there was never another year when we weren’t profitable.

 Nicholas Clements is one of Jonathan’s older brothers.
 He is retired and lives just outside Washington, DC.
-His previous blogs include Growing Up (Part III), Less Green and Not a Good Time.
+His previous articles include Growing Up (III), Less Green and Not a Good Time.
 Follow him on Twitter @MDScaper.